BVB, News and Rumours: Niko Kovac must meet two clear targets in the final stretch of the season | Goal.com US

 - Out of training for days: BVB faces high-profile absence

-- A former star claims the club did not fight hard enough to keep him.
+- A former star claims the club did not do enough to keep him.

 - BVB “very interested”: Bremen demands huge transfer fee for rising star